Research Says This One Brutal Factor Drives 67% Of Married Women To Want To Cheat

 It happens to the best of us: we're in a committed relationship for years, then we realize, "Meh," the passion just isn't what it used to be.
+It might not be an easy thing to admit, but if you've ever felt that way, you're not alone.

-As Eric Anderson, a professor of masculinity, sexuality, and sport at the University of Winchester explains, "The most predictable thing about a relationship is that, the longer it progresses, the quality and the frequency of sex between the couple will fade.
+As Eric Anderson, a professor of masculinity, sexuality, and sport at the University of Winchester explains, "The most predictable thing about a relationship is that, the longer it progresses, the quality and the frequency of intimacy between the couple will fade.

+This is because we get used to and bored of the same body."
 It seems like a very human response to monotony if you ask me.

 Anderson also happens to be the "chief science officer" at Ashley Madison.
 If you've yet to hear of this site, then allow me to explain: it's a dating website for married people who are looking to have affairs.